 Dr. Dorsey holds a bachelor’s degree in economics from the University of South Dakota, and a master’s degree and Ph.D. in economics from Washington University in St. Louis, Mo.
-He serves as the vice-chair of the Independent Colleges and Universities of Texas, an advisory trustee for Southwest Research Institute in San Antonio and a member of the Seguin Economic Development Corporation.
+He serves as the chair of the board of directors for the Independent Colleges and Universities of Texas, an advisory trustee for Southwest Research Institute in San Antonio, and a member of the Seguin Economic Development Corporation.
 Dr. Dorsey and his wife Michelle are proud parents to five adult children.

 - Reporting Sexual Misconduct or Filing a Complaint